FACTBOX-Results so far in Nigeria's presidential election | Law-Order

 FACTBOX-Results so far in Nigeria's presidential election

-According to a Reuters tally of provisional results announced by electoral officials in 34 of Nigeria's 36 states and the federal capital Abuja, Tinubu was leading with about 34% or 7.73 million of valid votes counted, while Atiku was behind with 29% or nearly 6.58 million valid votes.
-Obi had 26% or about 5.93 million votes.
+According to a Reuters tally of provisional results announced by electoral officials in all 36 states and the federal capital Abuja, Tinubu was leading with about 35% or 8.2 million of valid votes counted, while Atiku trailed behind with 30% or 6.9 million of valid votes.
+Obi received 26%, or about 6.1 million votes.

 Nigeria's electoral commission has started announcing state-by-state results from Saturday's presidential election.
-All three major parties have complained of irregularities.
+The major opposition parties have complained of irregularities.
 There have been reports of violence and intimidation, although not on the scale of previous elections.

 Here are details of the election process and current leaders.
 WHO ARE THE MAIN CANDIDATES?

-Eighteen candidates ran for president but only three were seen as having a realistic chance - Bola Tinubu from the governing All Progressives Congress party (APC), Atiku Abubakar of the main opposition People's Democratic Party (PDP), and Peter Obi of the smaller Labour Party (LP).
+Eighteen candidates are running for president but only three are seen as having a realistic chance.
+They are Bola Tinubu from the governing All Progressives Congress party (APC), Atiku Abubakar of the main opposition People's Democratic Party (PDP) and Peter Obi of the smaller Labour Party (LP).
 A fourth contender, Rabiu Kwankwaso, of the New Nigeria People's Party (NNPP), is expected to do well in parts of the north.

 WHO IS LEADING?
-According to a Reuters tally of provisional results announced by electoral officials in 34 of Nigeria's 36 states and the federal capital Abuja, Tinubu was leading with about 34% or 7.73 million of valid votes counted, while Atiku was behind with 29% or nearly 6.58 million valid votes.
+According to a Reuters tally of provisional results announced by electoral officials in all 36 states and the federal capital Abuja, Tinubu was leading with about 35% or 8.2 million of valid votes counted, while Atiku trailed behind with 30% or 6.9 million of valid votes.

-Obi had 26% or about 5.93 million votes.
+Obi received 26%, or about 6.1 million votes.
 HOW ARE THE VOTES TALLIED?

 Results from 176,846 polling stations are being counted manually and then relayed electronically to the Independent National Electoral Commission's (INEC) headquarters in Abuja, which posts them on its website.
 The results are also tallied at the ward, local government and state level.
 A returning officer from each state travels to Abuja with a tally sheet, which is compared against results sent directly by polling stations to the national collation centre.